-Warra Long-term Ecological Research (LTER) site is a focal point for the study of the ecology and management of tall eucalypt forests on the Australian island of Tasmania.
+The Warra Long-term Ecological Research Site is a focal point for the study of the ecology and management of tall Eucalyptus forests on the Australian island of Tasmania.

 These are some of the most significant forest sites on Earth:

 - One of the most productive natural forests on the planet

 - At the far end of Australia’s temperature gradients for forests